MDverse/md_data_schema/README.md

 # 4) Creating the database

-After retrieving and transforling the data, you can create the databse using:
+After retrieving and transforming the data, you can create the database using:

 ```sh
 uv run -m src.app